 Daniel Miller

-In his 34 years of teaching at the University of West Florida in Pensacola, Florida, Dr. Miller taught graduate and undergraduate courses in Central European history as well as other aspects of Modern European history.
-He completed his BA in history and political science at the University of Pittsburgh, his MA at the University of Illinois, and his doctorate in 1989 at the University of Pittsburgh.
-He was a visiting scholar at the Hoover Institution, Stanford University, before joining the Department of History at the University of West Florida.
-He also has practical experience in advising U.S.-based lawyers concerning business development and client relations strategy in Central Europe.
-Dr. Miller retired from teaching in 2025, but he remains active in research and in various professional associations.
+In his 34 years at the University of West Florida in Pensacola, Florida, Professor Miller taught graduate and undergraduate courses in the history of Central Europe, the Balkans, and aspects of modern European history, including courses on Russia and the Soviet Union.
+He completed his BA in history and political science at the University of Pittsburgh, his MA in history at the University of Illinois, and his doctorate in history at the University of Pittsburgh (1989).
+Before joining the University of West Florida, Miller was a visiting scholar at the Hoover Institution, Stanford University.
+He has experience in advising lawyers concerning business development and client relations strategy in Central Europe and has been a consultant with Walker Clark LLC since 2013.
+Miller retired from teaching in 2025 but remains active in research and professional associations.

 Dr. Miller's languages include English, Czech (near fluent), Slovak, and German.